Start Mapping Out Your Educational Experience

 Learning Objectives:

-- Understand the purpose and mission of the AACVPR Data Analytics Center.
+- Discuss the purpose and mission of the AACVPR Data Analytics Center.

-- Learn about the variables and content of the Cardiac Rehabilitation Registry.
+- Discuss the variables and content of the Cardiac Rehabilitation and Pulmonary Rehabilitation Registry.

-- Understand the process to submit ideas for publications.
+- Describe the process to submit ideas for publications.

 Speaker(s): Todd Brown, MD, MSPH, FACC, FAHA, MAACVPR